webcerebrium/java-binance-api/README.md

 # Java Binance Unofficial API Client

 This library is designed to help you make your own projects that interact with the [Binance API](https://www.binance.com/restapipub.html).
-This project seeks to have complete API coverage including User Data Streams and WebSockets.
+This project seeks to have complete API coverage including User Data Streams and WebSockets for [Binance Cryptocurrency Exchange](https://www.binance.com/?ref=10155037)

 ## Getting Started